daH005/uploads/README.md

 ## Few words about this project
 `HTMLUploadingUtils` - is set of JS(TS)-modules for HTML deciding the following problems:
-- Uploading files by multiple parts (without overwriting files with each new selection)
+- Uploading files in parts (without overwriting files with each new selection)
 - Mapping uploaded files in HTML
 - Deleting uploaded files with HTML
 - Drag-and-drop uploading

 I took care of:
-- Mapping and deleting files already exist on the server
+- Mapping and deleting files that already exist on the server
 - Validation of files by `accept` attribute of `input` element (by default it does not work for drag-and-drop)

 ## Usage